 This was creatively filmed and overdramatic in a good way. fitting well into the ambience of the movie.
 The montage was easily the highlight of this acting pair’s on-screen chemistry.
 As much as I’d love to say this is Nanette’s shining hour, however I feel this must go to her film, The Raging Moon (1971).

 But after watching and remembering those classics on film, it’s just sad that this and film adaptations of those classics I learnt about weren’t discovered back then.
 Films such as A Midsummer Night’s Dream (1968), Pride and Predjudice (1940), The Winslow Boy (1958) and The Diary of Anne Frank (1959) were all available to watch at this time.
 Or that instead, we had studied Robert Louis Stevenson’s books at length.

 Having watched that trio of Stevenson films with Caine over the years, I may just have got a better grade at school.
 Then I would have easily passed those exams with much better grades after studying at length those of Stevenson’s works as performed by that right honourable Cockney actor.

 Handsqueeze Rating: 🙂 /10

 The 2020 Classic Literature on Film Blogathon No 7

 This film was added to Silver Screen Classics 2020 Classic Literature On Film Blogathon.
 Other films with this cast include Michael Caine in The Swarm, Jack the Ripper, Sleuth, Dressed to Kill, and many more.
 He also features as the subject of two of my blogathons HERE and HERE.
-Nanette Newman starred in International Velvet.
+Nanette Newman stars in International Velvet.
+Dudley Moore stars in Micki + Maud.
 Peter Sellers starred in The Ladykillers and Peter Cook stars in Yellowbeard.